Freddie Bartholomew: From England to Hollywood

 Captains Courageous was the movie he most enjoyed working on.
 The film took an entire year to make, and much of it was shot off the coasts of Florida and Catalina Island, California.
 He later recalled, "For a kid, it was like one long outing.
 Spencer Tracy, Lionel Barrymore, Mickey Rooney, Melvyn Douglas and I – we all grew very close toward one another in those 12 months.
 When the shooting was finished, we cried like a bunch of babies as we said our goodbyes."

 His acting skills, open and personable presence, emotional range, refined English diction, and angelic looks made him a box-office favorite.
-He quickly became the second-highest-paid child movie star after Shirley Temple.
+He quickly became the second-highest-paid child movie star, after Shirley Temple.
 Ring Lardner Jr. had high praise for him, saying of his performance as the star of Little Lord Fauntleroy, "He is on the screen almost constantly, and his performance is a valid characterization, which is almost unique in a child actor, and, indeed, in three fourths of adult motion-picture stars."
-Of his role as the protagonist of Captains Courageous, Frank Nugent of the New York Times wrote, "Young Master Bartholomew ... plays Harvey faultlessly."
+Of his role as the protagonist of Captains Courageous, Frank Nugent of The New York Times wrote, "Young Master Bartholomew ... plays Harvey faultlessly."

+When production on Captains Courageous wrapped, co-star Spencer Tracy, who portrayed a Portuguese sailor named Manuel, told Modern Screen:

+Legal battles with birth parents and MGM contract troubles

 By April 1936, following the very popular Little Lord Fauntleroy, Bartholomew's success and level of fame caused his long-estranged birth parents to attempt to gain custody of him and his fortune.
 A legal battle of nearly seven years ensued, resulting in nearly all the wealth that Bartholomew amassed being spent on attorneys' and court fees, and payouts to his birth parents and two sisters.